Start9Labs/documentation/site/source/guides/upgrade-hardware/upgrade-pure.rst

     .. figure:: /_static/images/setup/screen6-storage_initialize.jpg
         :width: 60%

 #.
-You are now ready to proceed and use your Server Pro - it will have the same addresses and root certificate as it did before migrating.
+You are now ready to proceed and use your Server Pure - it will have the same addresses and root certificate as it did before migrating.

     .. figure:: /_static/images/setup/screen7-setup_complete.jpg
         :width: 60%